top of page

 Stay on the Rails

-This song was the main in a show I adapted from a book about a choo-choo train learning the most important lesson a train needs to know.
-Many thanks to Sid Cherry, who made the whole soundscape sound slick and professional.
+This song, I wrote for a show I adapted from a book about a choo-choo train.
+It's about the most important lesson a choo-choo must learn in order to grow up and become a locomotive.
+Many thanks to Sid Cherry, who made the whole soundscape of the show--and the instrumentation of this song--sound slick and professional.

 I'm Chewing Cud